BouKiCHi/vscode-watch-run/README.md

 * edit somewhere_dir/index-256.html
  open index-{number}.html in browser (in Windows)

-## How to get path of changed file
+## How to get part of changed file

 1. define in "inputs" section like the following.
 ```